beancount/fava/docs/development.rst

     git clone https://github.com/beancount/fava.git
     cd fava
-    # using a virtual environment is optional, but recommended
+    # setup a virtual environment (at .venv) and install Fava into it
+    # alternatively, run `make dev` to do these next two steps with `uv` instead
-    python -m venv venv
+    python -m venv .venv
-    . venv/bin/activate
+    pip install --editable .
-    pre-commit install  # add a git pre-commit hook to run linters pip install --editable .
+    # add a git pre-commit hook to run linters
+    pre-commit install

 You can start Fava in the virtual environment as usual by running ``fava``.
 Running in debug mode with ``fava --debug`` is useful for development.